Testing for patterns and structures in covariance and correlation matrices

-Furthermore, we compared the power of all three tests based on the function $\vh$ and $\vg$, for the normal and the $t_9$ distribution.
+Furthermore, we compared the power of all three tests based on the function $\vg$ and $\vh$ for the normal and the $t_9$ distribution.
 Comparing the results as displayed in \Cref{tab:PAR2} and \Cref{tab:PAR3}, it can be seen that the power is slightly better under the normal distribution than for the $t_9$ distribution.
-Moreover, the power of $\vh^*$ and $\vg^*$ regarding $\vh^\dagger$ and $\vg^\dagger$ is about five percentage points higher.
-The most remarkable difference in power is between the approaches based on the functions $\vh$ and $\vg$.
-Despite its more conservative behaviour and worse type-I error rate, the approach based on the function $\vg$ leads to a significantly higher power, up to 1.5 times the power of the tests based on the function $\vh$.
+Moreover, the power of $\vg^*$ is about five percentage points higher than for $\vg^\dagger$ while the difference is smaller for $\vh^*$ and $\vh^\dagger$.
+The most remarkable difference in power is between the approaches based on the functions $\vg$ and $\vh$.
+Despite its less liberal behaviour, the approach based on the function $\vg$ leads to a significantly higher power, often more than doubling the power of the tests based on the function $\vh$.